February 18, 2026 | Buying

 Interest Rates and Long-Term Affordability

 Rather than chasing the lowest possible rate, buyers in 2026 are focusing on long-term affordability and sustainability.
+For example, smart home buyers are:

-• Stress-testing monthly payments
+• Stress-testing monthly payments using tools like the CMHC mortgage affordability calculator

 • Choosing homes that fit future lifestyle plans